-Her microphone that Glenn now owns has not been used since the 1940s, but it remains in remarkably good shape.
+Her microphone that Glenn now owns had not been used since the 1940s, but it remains in remarkably good shape.

-“We believe this is the first time it’s ever been plugged in because we had to actually open up the plate last night and put new wires in because they had just been cut and so we put new wires in the base of it, but this is all the original – everything is original,” Glenn explained.
+“We believe this is the first time it's ever been plugged in because we had to actually open up the plate last night and put new wires in because they had just been cut and so we put new wires in the base of it, but this is all the original --- everything is original,” Glenn said.

 Glenn felt it was important to not test the microphone ahead of time, for, if it worked, it would be an important moment that should be shared with as many people as possible.
 So Glenn turned off his state-of-the-art microphone to broadcast with the microphone of Tokyo Rose.
 Glenn admitted he had given a lot of thought to what he would say if the mic actually did work.